Menu

 If you delete all cookies, this will have the effect that the cookie with your cookie settings will also be deleted, so that you will have to determine your cookie preferences again.
 The limitation of cookies can lead to limited functionality of the website.

 How do we use cookies, analytics tools and plugins?
-Purpose of data processing
+Purpose of Data Processing

 Within the scope of cookies, analysis tools and plug-ins, the name of the Internet service provider, requested files, IP address, access to individual pages, browser type, screen resolution, colour depth, operating system, search terms and reference pages from which you have reached our web pages are processed, among other things.